What to know before you buy

 Do – sell the car yourself if you can.
 If not, make sure the dealer pays the rest of the loan off promptly and have it put in writing that the penalties are on them if they don’t pay it off.

 Do – use all your resources.
 If you belong to a credit union check their financing.

 Do – If you belong to a warehouse check their specials.
-The warehouse I belong to, Costco Auto, has specials with pre-arranged prices on on many makes and models.
-They maybe not be the lowest for a professional haggler, but they require no haggling.
-And, during special limited-time offers throughout the year, you can take part in their survey to receive $500 Costco Cash Card.
+The warehouse I belong to, Costco Auto, has specials with pre-arranged prices on many makes and models.
+They may not be the lowest for a professional haggler, but they require no haggling.
+And, during special limited-time offers throughout the year, you can take part in their survey to receive a $500 Costco Cash Card.
 Bonus!